 The pour-over coffee brewer, such as the Hario V60 dripper, produces an elegant and clean brew that brings out the complex flavours of the coffee and is somewhat ritualistic in process.
 Because of these reasons it is the favoured method of coffee aficionados worldwide.

-This simple guide will walk you through the steps required to maximise the quality of the coffee coming from your favourite pour-over brewer.
+This simple guide will walk you through the steps required to maximise the quality of the coffee coming from your favourite pour-over drip brewer.
 There are many different types of pour-over, but the Hario V60 is the most common and quite a cheap way of achieving some truly exceptional results.
 The V60 commonly comes in two sizes: the 01 size, which is suitable for one cup of coffee and the 02 size, which is suitable for two to three cups.
 The 02 size, because it is larger, is slightly easier to use but will use more of your precious coffee up.
 Be sure to get the correct size filter papers for the V60 you are using.
 The filter papers come in two types also: bleached and unbleached.
 I quite like the unbleached ones but it's a matter of personal taste.

 As with all brewing methods the ambient conditions, water purity and the fineness of the grind all have a bearing on the end result.
 So don't be afraid to experiment in order to find your perfect brew!
 This is only a guide to get you started so you may want to adjust the quantities to achieve something you're happy with.
 Be scientific about it and you'll soon find something that you like.

 - Pebble and Pine freshly roasted coffee beans or medium-fine ground coffee